Rent vs Buy in Rhode Island (2026 Cost Analysis + Calculator)

 What Drives the Rhode Island Result Most

 In simple terms, the difference between Providence at 1.8% and Barrington at 1.1% on a $480,000 home is $3,360 per year, or $280 per month.
 This is the single biggest variable in Rhode Island's rent vs buy analysis and the most controllable.
-Choosing a lower-tax municipality at the same price point significantly shortens your break-even period without changing anything else in the equation.
+With 39 municipalities each setting their own mill rates, choosing a lower-tax town at the same price point significantly shortens your break-even period without changing anything else in the equation.
+Always verify your specific municipality's current rate from the Rhode Island Division of Municipal Finance before finalizing your budget.

 Boston commuter rail appreciation premium